ntop/ntopng/doc/src/plugins/alert_definitions.rst

 The file returns a table with the keys as described above.
 However, here, :code:`i18n_description` is a function.
-This function will be called automatically with three parameters, namely the interface id of the interface which is triggering the alert, an alert table, and information on the exceeded threshold.
+This function will be called automatically with the three parameters as described above.
 This function uses :code:`alert_consts.formatAlertEntity` to properly format the alert (remember that either an host or a network can be a flooder) and then returns an :code:`i18n` localized string.